usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  Web site.
 Although such commenters raised concerns about the high cost associated with a requirement that covers all communications and advertisements, they offered no other rationale for why they were proposing a limited requirement.

- <p>In addition to the scope of the requirement, commenters also
- addressed the form of the notice required.
+In addition to the scope of the requirement, commenters also addressed the form of the notice required.
 One commenter requested that the Department require a uniform notice by all movie theaters, and another commenter suggested that the Department require movie theaters to include within the notice the universal symbols for captioning and audio description as well as the type of device available.

- <p>Other commenters pointed to industry realities in order to
- highlight their concerns with the proposed provision.
+Other commenters pointed to industry realities in order to highlight their concerns with the proposed provision.
 Some commenters expressed concern that movie theaters would be liable for a third party's failure to include information about captioning and audio description availability